hexdae/bazel-rust-embedded/crates/custom/README.md

 As soon as these fixes make their way into the version of the crate used by `cargo-flash` we should be able to completely remove the source.

+## `cargo-embed.patch`
+Patch to add absolute path resolution for config files and artifacts